GIXLabs/rccars/README.md

     ![Full assembly](assets/tutorial/full_assembly.svg)

-1. Try turning on the AAA battery holder.
-If you've done things correctly, the blue and red lights on the Bluetooth module should start blinking.
+1. Try placing 3 AAA batteries in their holder and turn it on.
+If you've assembled everything correctly, the blue and red lights on the underside of the Bluetooth module should start blinking.

 # Flashing Code